 I try to use a lot of analogies, i.e., I equate the tooth to a ‘house’ and the gums and underlying bone to the ‘foundation‘ of a house (see blog # 2, No one said it was going to be easy).
 I try to tell the patient everything I can about their mouth.
 It’s my job and responsibility to let the patient know what they need, whether it’s something as simple as a cleaning or a little more in-depth like an implant.

-Thoroughness is key…I always tell the patient everything they need in terms of any treatment they require New Balance 980 Outlet.
+Thoroughness is key…I always tell the patient everything they need in terms of any treatment they require.
 Whether or not they choose to follow through with the procedures is their decision, but I have to tell them everything.

 Dental Insurance Information